Sligo: Architecture

 The town consists of a medieval core street layout, but with mainly 19th-century buildings, many of which are of architectural merit.
 The town has a High Street which descends from the south of the town and terminates in a market flare at the Market Cross, a pattern typical of Norman street layouts.
 Here it meets the east west road leading from the Abbeyquarter on the east side to St. Johns Cathedral to the west.
 This seems to have been the first street laid out in the town.
 Burgage plots of Norman origin are also evident in the long narrow property boundaries typical of the centre of the town.

 The only surviving medieval building is Sligo Holy Cross Dominican Friary built in 1252.
 An arched tower and three sided cloister of the Abbey Church still survive.
 The next oldest extant building is the Cathedral of St Mary the Virgin and St. John the Baptist on John Street.
 The current building dates from 1730 when it was designed by the German architect Richard Cassels who was visiting to design Hazelwood House.
 The cathedral contains four memorials to the Pollexfen family, maternal relatives of W. B. Yeats.

 In the nineteenth century, Sligo experienced rapid economic growth and therefore architectural change was rapid.
 This was marked by the erection of many public buildings.
 These include Sligo Town Hall, designed by William Hague in a Lombardo-Romanesque style.
 Sligo Courthouse on Teeling street is an asymmetrical Neo-Gothic building designed by Rawson Carroll and built in 1878.
 The Gilooly Memorial Hall is an austere building on Temple Street built as a memorial to the Temperance campaigner Bishop Gillooly.
 His statue above the door bears the inscription "Ireland sober, is Ireland free".
 The Model School, now the Model Arts & Niland Gallery, was built by James Owen of the Board of Works to provide education to all denominations between 1857 and 1863, it was to serve as a model for other schools throughout the country.

-Sligo has three buildings in the Art and Crafts architectural style, the Masonic Lodge on the Mall designed by Belfast architect Henry Seaver, the Yeats Memorial Building designed by Vincent Craig, also from Belfast, on Lower Knox Street and Weston House on Union Street.

 The former Batchelors factory on Deep Water Quay is an industrial building which was built in 1905 as a maize mill and grain silo, and used an innovative construction method invented by François Hennebique in 1892.
 It is one of the earliest examples of its type in Ireland.